 - Endorsers should complete the endorsement form to provide input about the nominee.
 Endorsers should submit their endorsement by August 18, 2023.

 - Questions?
 Contact Susan Belanich Susan.Belanich@prsa.org.
 The deadline for nominations is August 18, 2023.

 - A nominated Fellow must be a PRSA member in good standing.

 - Nominees must have made significant impact on practitioners through their commitment to mentoring throughout (and after) their careers.

 - Nominees cannot be serving as an elected officer of the College or as a Committee Chair or Co-Chair.

 - Nominations are reviewed and judged by the Sage Award Committee based on the award criteria.
 The Sage Award Committee Chairs will notify the College of Fellows Chair of the committee’s selection within three days of the selection.

-- The College of Fellows Chair will notify the award recipient, who will be invited to accept the award at the College of Fellows Induction Dinner during the PRSA International Conference.
+- The College of Fellows Chair will notify the award recipient, who will be invited to accept the award at the College of Fellows Induction Ceremony during the PRSA International Conference.